degoossez/OVSR/README.md

  * **FTP_GROUP** group of the FTP users
 * If you followed the FTP tutorial exactly, the last two settings don't have to be changed

+###Changing default server
+The OVSR application can connect to default server specified in the source code.
+The location of the this server can be changed with the following steps:
+ *

 ####Troubleshooting
 * When calling the RenderScript compiler in the server I get the following error message: **./llvm-rs-cc: error while loading shared libraries: libclang.so: cannot open shared object file: No such file or directory**
  * cd /etc/ld.so.conf.d